calin-darie/learn2csharp/03.Objects/ReadMe.txt

                 Radius = othercircleRadius
             };

-Replace the lines the comment explains with a call to Intersects:
+Replace the lines the comment explains with a call to CollidesWith:

-	circle.Intersects(othercircle)
+	circle.CollidesWith(othercircle)

 Remove the "// did the circles collide?" comment

 11) Extract a ReadCircle method and use it twice.
 This should be similar to the way you extracted ReadPoint earlier.